DSAutomations/dockerhass-docs/DockerHASS-docs.md

 ## Optional: Setup Samba
 You can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
-It would helpful to directly access your config files from your local PC, let's get Samba up and running to provide this service to us.
-We'll do this in `docker-compose` and it will serve as practice for our main stack later on.
+It would be helpful to directly access your config files from your local PC, let's get Samba up and running to provide this service to us.
+Just like our main stack later on

 Create a new folder in your home directory and create a file inside called `docker-compose.yml`